Heart Health for Women

 - Aim for a healthy weight

-- Meet with your provider to discuss prevention
+- Meet with your provider to discuss the prevention

 - Know your numbers: blood pressure, cholesterol, body mass index, and fasting glucose